projecttacoma/measure-repository/backend/README.md

 ## Usage

-Once MongoDB is running on your machine, run the `npm start` command to start up the Measure Repository Service server at `localhost:3000`.
+Once MongoDB is running on your machine, run the `npm start` command in this directory to start up the Measure Repository Service server at `localhost:3000`.

+You can also start the Measure Repository Server server in the root directory by running the `npm run start:backend` command.

 You can also run `npm run start:clean`, which will reset the database before starting up the Measure Repository Service server.